Karmenzind/vim-tmuxlike/README.md

 **original**

-You should be familiar with these basic operation.
+You may be familiar with these basic operation.

 Every keymap should start with `<prefix>`.